maggieflan18/Maggie-Flanagan/_posts/2022-04-20-reflection.md

 # Reflection on Writing for the Digital Humanities
 When I signed up for this class, I was unfamiliar with digital humanities.
 I was interested in learning about a different kind of writing than what I would be doing in my other courses this semester as an English major/writing minor.
 During the first couple weeks of the semester, we discussed what digital humanities is.
-One of the activities we did was interacting with Jason Heppler’s website, “What is Digitial Humanities.”
+One of the activities we did was interacting with Jason Heppler’s website, “What is Digital Humanities.”
 This website provides a new definition of digital humanities each time you refresh the page.

 ![Definition by Kalani Craig from website](https://maggieflan18.github.io/Maggie-Flanagan/images/DHWebsiteDefinition.jpg)